Stress, goals and mental wellness

 There is plenty of stress to go around for all of us today!
 Less stress is good and it’s necessary for mental health.
 There are different types of stress.
-It can also make mental health condition(s) worse.
-Ongoing stress can cause physical and mental health issues.
+It can also make you lose sight of your personal goals and make mental health condition(s) worse.
+Ongoing stress can cause physical and mental health symptoms.
 It can be anger, sadness, worry, muscle pain, anxiety, less motivation and other symptoms.

 If you don't lower stress, your life will be harder.
 Stress is different for all of us.
 Some people can handle more stress than others.
 It could be related to genetics, more social support, less responsibilities.
 Find out what kind of stress you’re dealing with and how to handle it.
 A stressor is a stressful event that can happen once, for a small amount of time and/or over a long period of time.

 Regular stress related to work, school, family and other daily responsibilities

 Stress brought about by a sudden negative change, such as losing a job, divorce or illness.
 Change is hard but negative change is more stressful

 Traumatic stress from an event like a major accident, war, assault, or a natural disaster where people may be in danger of being seriously hurt or killed.
 People who experience traumatic stress often experience temporary symptoms of mental illness

 Changing small things in your life can help.
 Make your environment better.
 Light a candle or incense.
 Make thing calm and re-focus your mind and body.
 There are lots of candles and incense you can pick from.
 Try to use a good essential oil like lavender, rose, neroli, sandalwood, ylang ylang or anything else you might love.
 These will help you feel better, more focused and remove stress naturally

 Keep a stress journal or talk with friends